DevOps-Customers-J2MN/customers/README.md

 ## What's featured in the project?

     * server.py -- the main Service using Python Flask
-    * models.py -- the data model using SQLAlchemy
+    * models.py -- the data model using Redis
     * tests/test_server.py -- test cases against the service
     * tests/test_customers.py -- test cases against the Customer model